 The Plan is designed to support your healthcare needs through partnership between you and an in-network primary care provider (PCP) who can coordinate your care.
 You must choose an in-network PCP and tell us who it is when you enroll.
-If you do not, we may assign one to you.
-We will tell you if we do this.
+If you do not, we will assign one to you.